-- While’ Kenya’s coin currency have the face of President Kenyatta, they should also inscribe his name around the sides so that future generations will know who the president was.
+- While Kenya’s coin currency has the face of President Kenyatta, they should also inscribe his name around the sides so that future generations will know who the president was.

 Found an annual report from Diners Finance from year 1989.
 Just 12 pages long, it ended in the month of November as the institution commenced operations on 1 December 1988.